byodd/byodd/README.md

 ### How to reach me:

-You can reach me on my email gatta.code@gmail.com or on my Twitter [@spacialkid](https://twitter.com/spacialkid)
+You can reach me by mail to gatta.code@gmail.com or on Twitter [@spacialkid](https://twitter.com/spacialkid)